Take Action: Set Limits

 Keep track of your drinking.

-- Step 1: Write down your drinking limit on a piece of paper.
+- Step 2: Write your drinking limit on a piece of paper.

-- Step 2: Keep track of your drinking.
-Write down every time you have a drink for 1 week.
+- Step 3: Write down every time you have a drink for 1 week.
 This drinking tracker card can help.

 Take a day off from drinking.

 Choose a day each week (for example, Tuesday) when you will not drink.

 If you have a bad day or are feeling angry, don’t reach for a drink.
 Try taking a walk, calling a friend, or seeing a movie.
 Find healthy ways to manage stress.

 Avoid places where people drink a lot.